 - 4K video capture

-The final - and major! - part of the Mate 20 Pro experience is its camera setup.
-Sure, that rear square arrangement isn't the greatest looking, and we do wish that Huawei had opted for the more iconic vertical camera arrangement, but it is what it is, and in terms of features the latest Mate is hard to beat.
+Perhaps the most important part of the Mate 20 Pro experience is its camera setup.
+Sure, that rear square arrangement isn't the greatest looking, but in terms of features the latest Mate is hard to beat.
+Sure, the P30 Pro offers more zoom, but this Mate arrangement is still solid.

 Those three cameras aren't the same as found in the P20 Pro, though, despite all being co-engineered by Leica.
-The Mate ditches any monochrome sensor, citing the overall pixel count as more than enough to derive all the information required for any of its special features.
+The Mate was the first to ditch the monochrome sensor, citing the overall pixel count as more than enough to derive all the information required for any of its special features.
 We could argue that the loss of the monochrome is a big shift change that undermines many of the points in having it in the first place - but Huawei has still managed to perform some magic with the Mate 20 Pro's cameras.

 Having that ultra-wide lens makes a difference for sure: not only for super-wide scenes, but for its super macro mode, which kicks in if the lens is up to 25mm from a close-up object - it can still focus, which is something few phone cameras can manage - for some potentially amazing results.

 With heaps of core power, the Mate 20 Pro also offers many shooting features.
 There's Portrait which offers software-adjusted lighting and aperture options for blurred background effect, plus a variety of filters (which can be used real-time in movie capture, including live background blur or colour selection).
 Best of them all, to our minds anyway, is Night mode - which takes multiple exposures (even with a handheld shot) and creates a hyper-real high dynamic range shot that no other maker can currently compete with.
-It's features like this that make the Mate 20 Pro truly special.
+It's not as impressive as Google's Night Sight, nor as the SuperSensing sensor in the Huawei P30 Pro, but it's a great mode nonetheless.

 Furthermore the quality is often outstanding.
 Shooting autumn leaves revealed their vein detail beyond what we can see by eye.
-Sure, the shots are technically over-sharpened, but for on-phone viewing there's nothing that'll better this Huawei.
-Even low-light shots retain more detail than any competitor we've seen to date - although the Google Pixel 3 will certainly be gunning for that crown (that said, as we found with the P20 Pro vs Pixel 2 in our head-to-head test, the Huawei was the out-and-out winner).
+Sure, the shots are technically over-sharpened, but for on-phone viewing it's spot on.
+Even low-light shots retain more detail than most competitors.

 Overall, the Mate 20 Pro camera is sensational.
-Superb quality, fast functionality and great features combine for what's the best in the business.
+Superb quality, fast functionality and great features combine for what was the best in the business at launch.
+It's not the best any more - just look at the P30 Pro, or the Pixel 3 - but that shows how aggressively competitive this market has now become.
 We'd like to see Huawei do more to mellow out its AI system (or at least learn quicker so it knows we don't want to use Greenery, well, ever), but otherwise there are few complaints from a camera system that gets so much right.

-By combining the highest quality design, the best cameras in any smartphone, superb battery longevity, and future-facing features such as an in-screen fingerprint scanner, the Mate 20 Pro asserts its position among 2018's top flagship phones.
+By combining the highest quality design, the best cameras at launch (still good by today's standards, just no longer the very best) and superb battery longevity, the Mate 20 Pro asserts its position among 2018's top flagship phones.
+It's still a great buy in 2019 too.

-That said, some software hiccups, that weird-looking camera panel on the rear, and overzealous artificial intelligence camera features are its nit-pick letdowns.
+That said, some software hiccups, a little uncertainty in whether there will be future Android support for years to come, that weird-looking camera panel on the rear, and overzealous artificial intelligence camera features are its nit-pick letdowns.